intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-The core responsibility of the RPC is the implementation of RFC Series policies through publication of RFCs (including the dimensions of document quality, timeliness of production, and accessibility of results), while taking into account issues raised by the community through the RSWG and by the stream approving bodies.
+The core responsibility of the RPC is the implementation of RFC Series policies through publication of RFCs (including the dimensions of document quality, timeliness of publication, and accessibility of results), while taking into account issues raised by the community through the RSWG and by the stream approving bodies.
 More specifically, the RPC's responsibilities at the time of writing include the following: